 The Parisian terroir is the land where Yannick Alléno was born, the Parisian region’s agricultural land that urban sprawl and rural exodus have reduced to ever-fewer hectares.

-In 2008, Yannick Alléno became aware that the disappearance of hundreds of native species from this land would be a tragedy, and set out on a mission to meet local producers of quality products.
-His goal: save the region’s agricultural heritage.
+In 2008, Yannick Alléno became aware of the disappearance of hundreds of native species and the tragedy that will come as a result, and set out on a mission to meet local producers of quality products.
+His goal: to save the region’s agricultural heritage.

 So began a long process of research: finding the best producers in the region, their products and lost recipes.
 At the same time, he led a painstaking investigation to find the last farmers still using their rich land to grow species such as Pontoise cabbage, Argenteuil asparagus and Gâtinais saffron.
 The idea was to find the original seeds – and the growers who still cultivated them – and so recover the most authentic varieties.